SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-tips-to-teach-yourself-new-tech-skills.md

 Teachers like that keep you in the know about big news and events within their field, as well as pointing you to resources that they recommend.
 This ends up making you and everyone they teach passionate and better learners.

-## Tip #4: Worry less about equipment and focus more on your work being valuable
+## Tip #4: Worry less about equipment and focus more on your work being valuable .
 Of course, equipment and software *are* important.
 However, recruiters and employers *don’t* really care about what software or equipment you use, they care more about **your work being valuable**, to them and their stakeholders.

 In fact, if you aren’t already aware, they can provide you with all the best tools and software if they hire you, but they’ll only hire you if you’re worth hiring, and you’re only worth hiring *if* you have skills that are *valuable* and ***a portfolio** that proves it*.

-## TIp #5: Start with free & open-source
+## TIp #5: Start with free & open-source.
 I shouldn’t have to explain why you should start off with free resources first, but open-source might need an explanation.

 It’s not a bad thing to use a resource that’s free yet not open-source, in fact, I’d recommend using it *if it’s what you’re looking for*.
 However, open-source is usually 1) *easier on storage*, 2) *have no strings attached* (i.e. no free trials or require any personal information), and 3) *usually made by passionate individuals who don’t care about making money and care more about making the best tool possible*.